RAKWireless/RAK7246/README.md

 ##	Introduction

-The aim of this project is to help users set up a LoRa network easily.
+The aim of this project is to help users set up a LoRa network using RAK7246 easily.

-##	Supported platforms
+##	Supported platform

-This project currently provides support for the below platforms.
-* RAK7246
+This project is used for RAK7246 which is RPi zero W + RAK2246 Pi Hat (SX1308) especially now.

 ##	Changelog
 2019-12-17 V4.1.1